leitbogioro/Tools/README.md

 - For windows DD package, default compression method is "gz", if your package is ".xz", you can add parameter -filetype "xz" to decompress it.
 - Support Raid 0, to add parameter -raid "0", the validation need to be certificated.
 - Disable ntp clock setup for static network in Debian/Ubuntu installation otherwise it may cause static network failed.
+- Fix if input --ip-addr "" --ip-mask "" --ip-gate "", static network configuration may not valid.

 ![1](1.jpg)